awsdocs/amazon-kendra-developer-guide/doc_source/deploying.md

 ## Pagination component<a name="pagination-component"></a>

-The pagination component enables you to display the search results from the `Query` API in multiple pages\.
+The pagination component allows you to display the search results from the `Query` API in multiple pages\.
 It calls the `Query` API with the `PageSize` and `PageNumber` parameters to get a specific page of results\.